 The data modulator can modulate FSK, which is a two level FSK (Frequency Shift Keying), or GFSK, which is a Gaussian filtered FSK with BT = 0.5.
-The purpose of the GFSK is to make a more bandwidth efficient system as shown in Figure 5-17.
+The purpose of the GFSK is to make a more bandwidth efficient system.
 The modulation and the Gaussian filtering are done internally in the chip.
 The TX_SHAPING bit in the DEVIATION register enables the GFSK.
-GFSK is recommended for narrowband operation.

-Figure 5-18 and Figure 5-19 show typical eye diagrams for 434 MHz and 868 MHz operation, respectively.
+Figure 5-19 shows a typical eye diagram for 153.6 kBaud data rate at 868 MHz operation.